Don Quichotte: Act 2

-Act 2In the countrysideA misty morning, Don Quichotte and Sancho enter with Rossinante and the donkey.
+A misty morning, Don Quichotte and Sancho enter with Rossinante and the donkey.
 Don Quichotte is composing a love poem.
 Sancho delivers a grand tirade against their expedition, against Dulcinée, and against women in general.
 "Comment peut-on penser du bien de ces coquines" (How can anyone think anything good of those hussies).
 The mists disperse revealing a line of windmills that Don Quichotte takes for a group of giants.
 To Sancho's horror, Don Quichotte attacks the first one, only to be caught up in one of the sails and hoisted up in the air.